-Where a child has been diagnosed at risk of anaphylaxis, a notice stating this must be displayed at the service so it is clearly visible from the main entrance.
-The privacy and confidentiality of the child will be maintained at all times and the public notice will not name the child.
+Where a child has been diagnosed at risk of anaphylaxis, a notice stating this must be displayed at the service, so it is clearly visible from the main entrance.
+The privacy and confidentiality of the child will be maintained, and the public notice will not name the child.